IamKay/100DaysOfCode/README.md

 * Day 43
   > Today, i didn't waste my time (only half a day.
 Progress!).
 So today i was working on actions for assistant.
 I made a prototype.
 The correct one will function if i get a suitable API.
 I have to say i need to get ideas on handling entities dynamically and efficiently (wow, big words!).
 So, hope that i find the API or the data soon.
 Until then, the action is complete.

+* Day 44
+  > Did a little research as to what new features to add to the action(it seemed a little dull).
+Found some features but it would be redundant to implement them as i dont have an API(i would hav to change the implementation when i get the API).
+Also, currently doing a little frontend for a friend.
+Its with a little PHP too.
+Kind of in a pickle here.
+I can't figure out how to use CSS to push down content when introducing an already present element.
+Stackoverflow says its impossible.
+Not me.